COMPUTER DISASTER PREPAREDNESS

 EMERGENCY DISKS OR RECOVERY DRIVE

 When you buy (or build) a new Windows computer, one of the first things you should do is to make a recovery disk (or an emergency recovery flash drive).
 You will need a flash drive that is 32 GB or larger.
 Do it NOW.
 If you wait until the computer has a problem, you won't be able to make it.
-Mac users instead will use Time Machine (see below) or create their own bootable flash drive.
+Mac users instead can download a fresh copy of the operating system online, if they have access to high-speed internet.

 Instructions for creating a repair CD are here for Windows 7 Windows 8 , and Windows 10.
 Instructions to create a repair USB drive are here for Windows 8 and here for Windows10 or 11 .
 You also can borrow one from me or a friend or download the disk image online to create a recovery drive using a friend's machine.
 There are several different kinds of recovery drives (Windows XP, Windows Vista, Windows 7, Windows 8, Windows 8.1, and Windows 10.
 Each comes in two flavors, 64-bit or 32-bit).
 You will need to borrow or download the correct recovery drive if you didn't make one.
 You can download the ISO for the recovery CDs/DVDs here for Windows XP, Windows 7, or Windows 8, or download the install files for Windows 10 or Windows 11 (click on blue box Download tool now).
 If you download an ISO, use your CD burning utility to burn the files to a blank CD or DVD. note that a Windows 10 recovery disk can be used to boot and diagnose a lower version of Windows as long as.it has the same number of bits (32-bit or 64-bit).